 This concept reminded me of the 1.000 screaming fans Tim Ferris talks about and the Diffusion Curve that Start With WHY also mentions.

-The author also talks about group properties as related to size of the groups.
+The author also talks about group properties as related to the size of the groups.
 Up to 150 people the group members can know themselves personally and grow in intimacy.
 That intimacy effect and the efficiency that ensues is usually lost in groups of more than 150 members.

 Chapter 6: Case Study

 In chapter 6 of Tipping Point Gladwell introduces the case study of the Airwalk shoes.
 Airwalk initial consumers were skaters, but the brand wanted to expand beyond.
 How to sell to people who never skated in their lives?

 The ad agency targeted many typical emblems of “coolness” spanning from gang culture to hipsters fashion.
 To manage to appeal both to masses and the more selective hip fashion mavers, the company had selected models for boutique stores and mass-produced models for department stores.